nappex/dotfiles/README.md

 sudo chmod u+x install.sh
 ```

+Installing process create symlinks of dotfiles to your system.
+If file or directory already exist you will be prompt if are you sure to overwrite existing one.
+Creating symlinks with option -F, -i and -v cannot be used because of problem with compatibility.
+Script is not portable then.
+Options -h resp. -n should not be used because of problematic compatibility, said by manual page.
+I used -f option to solve problem with existing link or file.
+It will create soft links because hard link can not be done on directory.

 Installation script take argument for shell, you can install just `zsh` or `bash`.
 If you
 don't specify both of them will be installed.